Frequently Asked Questions

 Either way, we're here to help!
 We'll work with you throughout your time as TTUD to help you explore, research, and investigate major options as well as picking courses that make the most sense for your plans.

-As a pre-engineering student, you will work with us (your awesome TTUA advisors) to help you prepare to transfer into the College of Engineering.
+As a Pre-Engineering student, you will work with us (your awesome TTUA advisors) to help you prepare to transfer into the College of Engineering.
 Once you meet the requirements to transfer into the WCOE, you'll be good to go!
+More information.

 If you started at TTU in January 2013 or later, you need: